suryakala1508/campaign-events/NOTES.md

 - For the `opened` count ,should multiple opens frmo the same contact count multiple items,or should a contact be counted separately?

 - When an event arrives late,should it be included based on the date when it actually happened rather than when Relay received it?

+- If single event is malformed or invalid,should we reject the entire batch or only mark that particular event as valid?

 - What is the expected maximum number of events that counld be sent in a single request ?